CarletonComputerScienceSociety/website/content/volunteer/_index.md

 ### 🌟 First-Year Representatives

 Represent the interests of first-year students on the CCSS Board of Directors.
-We elect two (2) first year representatives each September.
+We elect two (2) first-year representatives each September.

 <br/>